 The Naming of the College in His Honor

-given such an outstanding bequest - there was no requirement or necessity that
+given such an outstanding bequest - there was no necessity that

 the College should be named after Harvard.
 From every indication, John's will